ginesh-tandel/ginesh-tandel/README.md

 # 📌 About This Portfolio

-This repository showcases a collection of **real-world enterprise applications** built using modern technologies and best practices.
+This repository showcases **real-world enterprise-grade applications** designed with scalability, performance, and maintainability in mind.

 ✔ Clean Architecture
 ✔ Scalable Microservices